pav511/argocd-csc/docs/index.rst

 The `Argo CD`_ configuration and this documentation are stored in the `argocd-csc <https://github.com/lsst-ts/argocd-csc>`_ repository in GitHub_.

 This deployment mechanism leverages many technologies provided by Data Management's `SQuaRE <https://github.com/lsst-sqre>`_ group.
-This documentation bears heavy resemblance to theirs as many of the concepts and applications of methodologies are similar is not the same.
+This documentation bears heavy resemblance to theirs as many of the concepts and applications of methodologies are similar if not the same.

 The following environments are managed by `Argo CD`_ using configuration in this repository.
 The links are links to the `Argo CD`_ dashboards, which require authentication.